Pages

 This property, which occupies the site at No. 1-A Jalan Ungku Puan, is a popular tourist attraction and a heritage landmark accorded the coveted status as a Heritage Religious Institution on the Persiaran Muafakat Bangsa Johor route by the State Government.

-The plan to add an Indian Heritage Centre to its property is an exciting prospect and when it is ready, this will be the first of its kind in the city.
+The plan to add an Indian Heritage Centre is an exciting prospect and when it is ready, this will be the first of its kind in the city.

 I enter the temple compound and am greeted by my friends with a warm welcome.